PaulNowak36/Kritical-Hit/Documents/Functionnal/Functionnal_Specs.md

 In fact, many of these functionalities could be challenging to be implemented during the development.
 So, the MoSCoW matrix method will also be used to sort each features and sub-sub features by how likely they will be implemented.

 ### 4.1.
 Must-Have
-These features are mandatory and non-negociable needs for this project.
+These features are mandatory and non-negotiable needs for this project.

 #### 4.1.1.
 Template Creation: